bob123456678/TrainControl/src/examples/Readme.md

 Terminus stations must have a separate set of directed outgoing edges (without cycles) that only reconnect with the main line after the train has passed through a reversing loop.

 If using the Java API, `Point.setTerminus` and `Locomotive.setReversible` correspond to the JSON settings above.

+# Reversing stations

+As of v1.9.6, reversing stations are available.
+These will never be chosen in autonomous operation, rather only semi-autonomous operation where you pick the route for the locomotive to follow.

+Reversing stations are intended for shunting.
+For example, if you want to park a train, create a reversing station ahead of the switch to the parking track, and create a reversing station at the parking track.
+Then you can simply follow the route to the parking track.

 # Advanced layouts